 Vedic insights into physics were way ahead of their time.
 And their understanding of neuroscience was remarkable; in the West are only just catching up now.
-But sadly, like all great civilisations it came to an end, just over 5,000 years ago.
-As time went on, the ancient knowledge base became somewhat distorted, diluted and fragmented.
+But sadly, like all great civilisations, it came to an end just over 5,000 years ago.
+As time passed, the ancient knowledge became distorted, diluted and fragmented.

-Eventually, in 1947, India gained its independence, and it was considered an appropriate time to get this knowledge back into the towns and cities of India again, and indeed the wider world.
+Eventually, in 1947, India gained its independence, and the knowledge began to trickle back into the towns and cities again, and indeed the wider world.

-The whole purpose of the meditation practice and all associated knowledge is to empower the individual to ever-greater connectivity with themselves, with others and the universe.
-It’s about helping each individual connect with their own unique purpose in life, and to help them live it to the fullest.
+The whole purpose of the Beeja meditation practice and all associated knowledge is to empower the individual to ever-closer connectivity with themselves, others and the universe.
+It’s about helping people find their own unique purpose in life, so that they can live it to the fullest.

 There is no exclusivity.
-There is no ‘we are going to heaven, and you’re not’, or ‘your name’s not down, you’re not coming in.’
-It is universal knowledge that is available to all humans who wish to access it.
+There is no ‘we are going to heaven, and you’re not’.
 There are no rules.
 There is no ownership of the pathway.
 There is no set of beliefs one must adopt.
-There is no subjugating yourself to any person or entity.
-It precedes all religion and indeed transcends all religious notions of tribalism.
+There is no submitting yourself to any person or entity.
+It precedes all religion and transcends all religious notions of tribalism.

-It isn’t even considered Beeja knowledge by those who contributed to this vast and profound knowledge base.
+It isn’t even considered Vedic knowledge by those who contributed to this vast and profound knowledge base.
 It is simply universal knowledge that has been articulated by humans who happened to come together in a certain time and place.
 It is a completely inclusive approach; be whatever you wish to be, do whatever you feel you need to do.

-We, like the ancient sages who preceded us, simply see ourselves as custodians of this very rich knowledge base and are here to help share it with those who wish to access it.
-If you feel thus inspired, we’re available anytime, and regularly hold intro talks and group meditation sessions in London.
+We too see ourselves simply as custodians of this very rich knowledge base and are here to help share it with those who wish to learn.
+We’re available anytime, and regularly hold intro talks and group meditation sessions in London.